-For years, you’ve been told that high-cholesterol foods can cause heart disease.
+For years, you’ve been told that high-cholesterol foods increase the risk of heart disease.

 Most of the cholesterol in your blood is produced by your liver.
-When you eat foods high in cholesterol, your liver produces less (2).
+When you eat foods high in cholesterol, your liver produces less (

 Cheese is a tasty, filling, nutrient-dense food.

-Bottom Line: Cheese is a tasty, filling food that may improve heart health and
+Summary Cheese is a tasty, filling food that may improve heart health and

-Eggs are definitely among the most nutritious foods on earth.
+Eggs are among the most nutritious foods.

 Unfortunately, some people throw out the cholesterol-rich yolk and eat only the egg white.
 This is generally due to a misguided fear of the cholesterol in the yolk.